nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_8_table_joinempty.md

-# Hourly distribution of Entry No Agents
+# Hourly distribution of Entry No Agents Calls

 Data regarding the *Hourly Distribution of Entry No Agents Calls* for the queues selected in the set period, the data is